 “So-,” George stretched the word to a full second as he collected his thoughts.
 “We can’t shut it down or delete content without potentially killing people, and we can’t leave the EmVee running without exposing people to- whatever the hell it is inside that’s spreading this… is infection the right word?”

 “It’s the only word we have, right now, until we know more,” Terrance answered.

 “Everything inside the EmVee,” Terrance leaned forward in his seat to rest his elbows on the table.
 “Every file, every program, everything, exists as an interactive object inside the game; nobody programs like they used to.”
 He took a deep breath and sighed.
 “Whatever this virus is, it has to have an in-world avatar of sorts; no program or file will run in the EmVee without an associated graphics file.
 We can gather a team together to find the person, object, whatever it is, and-“

 “We can’t send players to go find and fix this code, anyone who confronts the virus risks infection, and we don’t know if fixing the virus will cure the people,” Lawrence said, interrupting Terrance.
 He gulped as Terrance looked at him.
 “Sorry.”

 “No,” Terrance shook his head.
 “No, you’re right.
 We can’t risk more people trying to fight this.
 We don’t even know what this is yet.”
 Terrance sat back in his seat, sinking into the cushions.
-He presses his fingertips to his brows.
+He pressed his fingertips to brow and groaned.

 “I,” Lawrence began to speak, reconsidered, then pushed on.
 “I might have an idea.”